BenLangmead/bowtie2/MANUAL.markdown

 accounts for the bulk of Bowtie 2's memory footprint, as the [FM Index] itself is typically the largest data structure used.
 For instance, the memory footprint of the [FM Index] for the human genome is about 3.2 gigabytes of RAM.

-### Excessive backtracking and the `-N 2` heuristic

-When `-N 2` is specified, Bowtie 2 allows up to 2 mismatches in seed alignments.
-In theory, this can lead to "excessive backtracking," where the alignment procedure spends an inordinate amount of time trying various combinations of mismatches.
-This is disucssed further in the [Bowtie 1 paper].
-To avoid some types of excessive backtracking, Bowtie 2 uses the [bi-directional BWT approach] first proposed for use in the 2BWT aligner.
-But as extra insurane against excessive backtracking, Bowtie 2 also employs a heuristic whereby some 2-mismatch alignments won't be found.
-Specifically, imagine the seed evenly divided into four sections: A, B, C and D.  Bowtie 2 could miss seed alignments with mismatches in sections A and C, or in sections B and D.  Since the seed-alignment step is a heuristic to begin with, this is not likely a major concern for users.

 [Bowtie 1 does]: http://genomebiology.com/2009/10/3/R25
 [Bowtie 1 paper]: http://genomebiology.com/2009/10/3/R25